3 Smart Ways to Boost Your Heart Health

 Know how to keep your heart healthy

 As soon as two weeks after quitting cold turkey, your heart attack risk decreases.
 You can read about how quickly your heart (and entire body) recovers after quitting by visiting whyquit.com.
+For help to quit smoking, Virtua offers smoking cessation classes and support at locations across South Jersey.

-Your blood pressure, blood sugar, cholesterol and weight can all be controlled by eating a healthy diet.
+Your blood pressure, blood sugar, cholesterol and weight all can be controlled by eating a healthy diet.
 Eat plenty of veggies, fruits, low-fat dairy, fiber-rich whole grains, and lean meats (particularly fish, twice a week).
 Avoid or limit the intake of:

 - Saturated fats (found in fast food, meats, and rich dairy products like cheese, butter, and ice cream)